Time Series Analysis and Its Applications: With R Examples

 Finally, save your workspace before closing R... that way, all these goodies will be available for the next session... and all the other stuff you did will be there, too.
 Just say, YES.

 First an example using lag.plot2.
-The full call is lag.plot2(x1,x2,m,corr=T,smooth=T) and it will generate a grid of scatterplots of x1(t-h) versus x2(t) for h = 0,1,...,m, along with the cross-correlation values in blue and a lowess fit in red.
+The full call is lag.plot2(x1,x2,m,corr=TRUE,smooth=TRUE) and it will generate a grid of scatterplots of x1(t-h) versus x2(t) for h = 0,1,...,m, along with the cross-correlation values in blue and a lowess fit in red.
 Note that the first series, x1, is the one that gets lagged.

 In the following example, x1=SOI and x2=Recruitment and I'm turning on the smooth, the correlations are already on.